jomefavourite/Blog-posts/cm4qe6yvv000309lactht0d38.md

 ## Getting the Call - (Before Hashnode)

-On a faithful day, I was at a church program when I got the call from (Sam, aka Unclebigbay) asking if I would like to work at Hashnode as a Customer Success Engineer.
+On a faithful day, I was at a church program when I got the call from (@[Ayodele Samuel Adebayo](@unclebigbay) , aka Unclebigbay) asking if I would like to work at Hashnode as a Customer Success Engineer.

 Although I did not know much about the role at the time, I quickly jumped at the opportunity once he explained some of the responsibilities.
 I said yes, and that was it.

-On November 30th, 2023, I received a follow-up email from Sam officially introducing me to [Sandeep](https://hashnode.com/@sandeep) (*Officially because I had interacted with Sandeep casually before*).
+On November 30th, 2023, I received a follow-up email from Samuel officially introducing me to [Sandeep](https://hashnode.com/@sandeep) (*Officially because I had interacted with Sandeep casually before*).
 That’s how the journey began!

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1732716515708/1bd78091-e2ad-4713-9d7d-51605fccc200.png align="center")